TomDDG/ZXPicoMD/README.md

 ![image](./Images/OLEDMount.png "OLED Mount")

 For v1.3 PCB you also need to either add a 2x2 pin header and jumpers or use solder bridges to route VCC & GND to the correct pins.
-The layout is as follows:
+The layout is as follows, note this is with pin 1 at the right hand side i.e. the OLED is upside down:

 ![image](./Images/ZXPicoMDv1.3_oledpins.png "OLED Pin Selection")